mmud/pizzacustom/README.md

 ## 📈 Achievements
 - Enhanced customer engagement with a user-friendly pizza customization interface.
 - Improved order processing efficiency through seamless backend integration.
+- Implemented a secure payment gateway using Stripe for hassle-free transactions.
+- Developed an AI-powered recommendation system for personalized user experiences.
+- Provided users with an intuitive dashboard for managing their orders.

 ---